rust-lang/foundation-faq-2020/README.md

 # Rust Foundation 2020 Q&A

-Welcome to the 2020 Q&A of the Rust Foundation Project Group!

 ⭐️ [**Read the summary of questions and answers so far in our FAQ!**][faq] ⭐️

-After this summer's ["Laying the foundation for Rust's future"][aug-blog] blog post the Rust Foundation Project Group began the work to setup a new home for the Rust Project.
+After this summer's ["Laying the foundation for Rust's future"][aug-blog] blog post the [Rust Foundation Project Group] began the work to setup a new home for the Rust Project.
 We're getting near the end of the work, and we'd love to answer all the questions you have on the Rust Foundation!